 Wallace has served the communities of Southeast Alabama since 1949, and we are proud of our commitment to excellence.
-We welcome you to explore this Wallace Community College 2015-2016 College Catalog and Student Handbook to help you prepare for your future.
+We welcome you to explore this Wallace Community College 2016-2017 College Catalog and Student Handbook to help you prepare for your future.
 Wallace offers a variety of programs and services with convenient locations at the Wallace Campus in Dothan and the Sparks Campus in Eufaula.
+This year, the Sparks Campus is celebrating 50 years of quality education to the Eufaula community.
 Here are a few reasons why Wallace Community College may be the right choice for you: